 Cox Communications needs to stay relevant in a world of cord-cutters and Gen Z’ers who never knew there was a cord in the first place.
 They have introduced the Contour Stream Player—a new streaming device, enhanced by a voice remote and a more consolidated interface across all of one’s subscriptions.
 Finding a way to successfully advertise this product in a highly saturated field of competitors was the goal of our summer intern project.
 The brief my group put together was selected by the client for further development.
 I then led my team in developing two creative campaigns which I presented in person to the client and head creatives from Doner.
 Our ideas were enthusiastically received, and are currently under consideration for execution by Cox.

 My grandpa always drove a Chrysler.
 Working on this account felt like the big leagues.
-I was asked to generate concepts for social media video spots showcasing the Pacifica’s spaciousness in various contexts: Thanksgiving, Halloween, back-to-school, and even for National Dog Day.
+I was given the opportunity to write full-page print ads illustrating how parenting is easier in a Pacifica.
+I also wrote Pacifica social media spots for Thanksgiving, Halloween, back-to-school, and even for National Dog Day.

 Doner is responsible for those classic Simply adds featuring Donald Sutherland’s soothing voiceover, while a carafe pours orange juice in a sunny grove.
 I was thrilled to be brought onto the team behind this long-running campaign.
 It introduced me to a new creative group at the company, and it was affirming to see my script ideas embraced and ushered through several rounds of internal reviews.
 Erring a bit on the poetic and dryly witty side, this brand’s tone naturally suited my writing style better than most.